92jks94/open-saas-postmarkr/template/app/blog/src/content/docs/blog/2025-02-11-forward-business-mail.md

 ---
-title: How to Forward Business Mail Without Losing Control
+title: "How to Forward Business Mail Without Losing Control"
 date: 2025-02-11
-description: A smarter, safer way to manage mail when your business (or you) are always on the move.
+description: "A smarter, safer way to manage mail when your business (or you) are always on the move."
 authors: ["Postmarkr Team"]
 tags: ["mail forwarding", "virtual mailbox", "remote work", "digital mail"]
 ---